jackstapleton/rdb-autoscaling/whitepaper.md

 ```

 When `.u.end` is called on the RDB it will delete the previous day's data from each table.
-If the process is live it will mark `.sub.scaled` to false so that it can scale the ASG again.
+If the process is live it will mark `.sub.scaled` to false so that it can scale out again when it refills.

-If the RDB is not live and it has flushed all of its data it will call `.util.aws.terminate`.
-This will both terminate the instance and reduce the `DesiredCapacity` of its ASG by one.
+If the RDB is not live and it has flushed all of its data it will terminate its own instance and reduce the `DesiredCapacity` of the ASG by one.

 ```q
 .u.end: .sub.end;